sjentsch/lsjDocs/Ch13/Ch13_ANOVA_09.rst

 On the relationship between ANOVA and the Student *t*-test
 ----------------------------------------------------------

-There’s one last thing I want to point out before finishing.
-It’s something that a lot of people find kind of surprising, but it’s worth knowing about.
+There is one last thing I want to point out before finishing.
+It is something that a lot of people find kind of surprising, but it is worth knowing about.
 An ANOVA with two groups is identical to the Student *t*-test.
 No, really.
-It’s not just that they are similar, but they are actually equivalent in every meaningful way.
-I won’t try to prove that this is always true, but I will show you a single concrete demonstration.
-Suppose that, instead of running an ANOVA on our ``mood.gain ~ drug`` model, let’s instead do it using ``therapy`` as the predictor.
+It is not just that they are similar, but they are actually equivalent in every meaningful way.
+I will not try to prove that thit is always true, but I will show you a single concrete demonstration.
+Suppose that, instead of running an ANOVA on our ``mood.gain ~ drug`` model, let us instead do it using ``therapy`` as the predictor.
 If we run this ANOVA we get an *F*-statistic of F(1,16) = 1.71, and a *p*-value = 0.210.
-Since we only have two groups, I didn’t actually need to resort to an ANOVA, I could have just decided to run a Student *t*-test.
-So let’s see what happens when I do that: I get a *t*-statistic of t(16) = -1.3068 and a *p*-value = 0.21.
+Since we only have two groups, I did not actually need to resort to an ANOVA, I could have just decided to run a Student *t*-test.
+So let us see what happens when I do that: I get a *t*-statistic of t(16) = -1.3068 and a *p*-value = 0.21.
 Curiously, the *p*-values are identical.
 Once again we obtain a value of *p* = 0.210.
 But what